-March 2011 – June 2014:
+March 2011 – June 2014

 April 2010 – March 2011

-February 2009 – October 2009:Graduate teaching assistant: E-learning for the M.A.program:
+February 2009 – October 2009

+Graduate teaching assistant: M.A.
 Visual and Media Anthropology.
 Freie Universität Berlin

 University of Helsinki – Professional Training Participatory Geographical Information Systems in Development Studies (PGIS)

 October 2009 – April 2010:

 Research group: Climate World.
 Topic: Culture specific practices in the management of marine dynamics.
 Bielefeld Graduate School of History and Sociology (BGHS), BMBF Excellency Initiative.